-From this passage, it seems that Paul, like most Christians I have talked to about this, was not always fully certain about how the Spirit was leading him.
+From this passage, it seems that Paul, like most Christians, was not always fully certain about how the Spirit was leading him.
 It also shows that Paul seriously desired to go only where God wanted him to go.
 It also shows that Paul kept thinking that God would eventually show him where he should go.
 So, he stayed put until he was fully convinced that the Holy Spirit had indeed provided specific direction.
 Perhaps Paul had many such situations in which he was not fully sure where God wanted him to go.
 Luke does not tell us about every circumstance Paul faced during his trials.

-But I find it comforting to see that Paul, was not always sure just like I have often been unsure.
+I find it comforting to see that Paul, was not always sure just like I have often been unsure.
 But Paul also believed that God did have specific places in mind and no matter how conscious he was of the Spirit's leading from moment to moment, he kept looking for guidance from the Spirit.
 His reverence for God kept him from operating independent of Him when making decisions.

-"22And see, now I go bound in the spirit to Jerusalem, not knowing the things that will happen to me there, 23except that the Holy Spirit testifies in every city, saying that chains and tribulations await me" (Acts 20:22-23).
+"And see, now I go bound in the spirit to Jerusalem, not knowing the things that will happen to me there, except that the Holy Spirit testifies in every city, saying that chains and tribulations await me" (Acts 20:22-23).

-Again, this passage does not say exactly how the Holy Spirit "testified" to Paul, but since Luke does record those few specific, prophetic communications and does not speak of them here, it is most logical to conclude that Paul just seemed to have an ever-growing conviction that he would some day be in prison and undergo many tribulations at that time.
+Again, this passage does not say exactly how the Holy Spirit "testified" to Paul, but since Luke does record those few specific, prophetic communications and does not speak of them here, it is most logical to conclude that Paul just seemed to have an evergrowing conviction that he would someday be in prison and undergo many tribulations at that time.
 So, at least to Paul, the Holy Spirit did communicate but in a more subtle, less direct fashion about things that would happen to him in the future.

-"Paul advised them, 10saying, "Men, I perceive that this voyage will end with disaster and much loss, not only of the cargo and ship, but also our lives" (Acts 27:9b -10).
+"Paul advised them, saying, 'Men, I perceive that this voyage will end with disaster and much loss, not only of the cargo and ship, but also our lives'" (Acts 27:9b -10).

 It appears from the passage above that Paul perceived future events without receiving a prophetic communication from the Holy Spirit.
 The reason I suggest this is because later on this voyage, an angel appeared to him and assured him that he, and all those aboard, would survive and be in Rome one day.
-(See

-Acts 27:23-24.)
-In the passage above, it was more of a perception that came over him but he concluded with conviction that the Spirit had given him this perception, no matter how subtle it might have seemed to him.
+(See Acts 27:23-24.)
+In the passage above, it was more of a perception that came over him, but he concluded with conviction that the Spirit had given him this perception, no matter how subtle it might have seemed to him.

 Since Paul told Christians to imitate him (I Corinthians 4:16), I believe we should live our lives as Paul lived his life, looking for guidance in making decisions.
 The Spirit is personal and our relationship with Him is personal.
-This implies two way communication no matter how you cut it.
+It seems clear that this involves two-way communication.